kb-dk/ds-solr/paper/experience.md

 ## Conclusion

-In the end, after some weeks work, we threw out our nested indexing stuff and most likely we a threw out the baby with the bathwater.
-Be that as it may, we opted easy format interoperability and for ease of development.
+In the end, after some weeks work, we threw out our nested indexing stuff and most likely we a threw out some baby we were not aware of with the bathwater.
+Be that as it may, we opted easy format for search, while retaining interoperability for other uses.